khazar08/ml-core/README.md

 # ML-CORE
-Implementing all core machine learning models for revision purposes
+Implementing all core machine learning algorithms for revision purposes
   1. Logistic Regression:
 This project trains a model to classify breast tumors as malignant or benign from cell-measurement data.
   2. Decision Tree: